Discovering Hope: Can a Herniated Disc Heal After 2 Years?

 Why is my herniated disc pain not going away?

-We've already learned that herniated discs heal naturally over time, and are usually healed withing 3 months.
+We've already learned that herniated discs heal naturally over time, and are usually healed within 3 months.
 However, if your back pain persists, there may be another underlying issue at play.
 Other conditions, such as referred pain or central sensitization, might be responsible for your back pain.

 Central sensitization